English

 Throughout our school year, members of the department worked tirelessly to ensure that pupils experienced a wide range of activities to enrich their learning.
 From drama to story writing, filming to poetry, media and novel analysis to grappling with Shakespeare, our pupils have moved mountains and shown immense dedication to their studies.
 Alongside curricular requirements, our extra curricular activities have grown exponentially!

 Not only have we collaborated locally, we have connected classrooms across the globe.
-Through ‘Connecting Classrooms’ we made links with a school in Kenya to allow our pupils to experience a taste and appreciation of other cultures.
+Through ‘Connecting Classrooms’ we made links with a school in Kenya and Seychelles to allow our pupils to experience a taste and appreciation of other cultures.
 Our eTwinning project brought our Year 10s to a classroom in Madrid with pen pals established and letters winging their way between Ireland and Spain.

 Staff